nhdewitt/static-site-generator/README.md

 ## Development

-This generator is build with Python as part of the `boot.dev` Backend Path (the Guided Project **Build a Static Site Generator in Python**) and includes:
+This generator is build with Python as part of the [Boot Dev](https://boot.dev) Backend Path (the Guided Project **Build a Static Site Generator in Python**) and includes:

 - Markdown parsing and HTML generation
 - Custom text node system for inline formatting